jrudoler/jrudoler.github.io/_pages/teaching.md

 I have also served as a TA for the following courses at Wharton:

 - STAT6130 (Regression Analysis for Business)[MBA]
+- STAT4730 (Data Science with ChatGPT)[Undergraduate/MBA]
 - STAT4010 (Sports Analytics Captsone)[Undergraduate]
 - STAT4100 (Data Collection and Acquisition)[Undergraduate/MBA]
 - [Moneyball Academy](https://globalyouth.wharton.upenn.edu/programs-courses/moneyball-academy/) [High School]

+I also obtained a certification in teaching from the University's Center for Excellence in Teaching, Learning, and Innovation.

 In the past I have also tutored undergraduate students for a number of Physics (my undergraduate major) and Data Science courses.